NumEconCopenhagen/projects-2024-isemjo/dataproject/README_eksamen.md

 1. LONS50 (Danmarks statistik)
 1. LONS30 (Danmarks statistik)

 We have used OpenAI ChatGPT 4o to help with making code for importing, cleaning and merging the two datasets.
+Plots and visualizations are made using OpenAI ChatGPT 4o.

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations: